wdneff2/thebestWAY/README.md

 *Figure 2: Relationship between health spending and doctors per capita.*

 ### **Finding 3: Wealth Does Not Drive Healthcare Investment Decisions**
 There is virtually **no correlation (0.02)** between GDP per capita and health spending as a percentage of GDP.
-The scatter plot shows no clear pattern, with both low- and high-income countries exhibiting a wide range of health spending levels.
+The scatter plot shows no clear pattern, with both low and high-income countries exhibiting a wide range of health spending levels.

 This indicates that wealthier countries do not necessarily allocate a larger share of their economic resources to healthcare.
 Instead, healthcare investment appears to reflect national policy priorities, institutional structures, and strategic decisions rather than overall economic wealth alone.